 I’ve already started my project using the ILC, do I have to convert to the XLC?

 No, not at all.
 Since you’ve already started and have a Project Process Agreement (PPA), that PPA continues to be your guide.

 What if I have a legislative mandate/hot topic - do I still need to go through this process OR does everyone need to follow this process?

-The XLC is required for all CMS IT investments and programs, and applies to IT projects of all sizes and complexities.
+IT Governance is required for all CMS IT investments and programs, and applies to IT projects of all sizes and complexities.